 The shop itself is fantastic with pizza icons covering the checkered red and white wallpaper and exposed brick walls.
 The front of the shop sells a variety of pizza making tools from stones to Mark’s favorite pizza cutter, which is dangerous for a kitchen gadget addict like me.

 Though the classes are kept to small groups, if you’re short like me you might not always have the best view.
-Mark thought of that though, and his cameras help everyone to easily see his technique as he instructs on the tv monitor.
-Smart!
+Mark thought of that though when designing Pizza School NYC, and his cameras help everyone to easily see his technique as he instructs on the tv monitor.

 Then it’s time for soft bongos, Mark’s special anybody-can-roll-out-pizza-dough technique.
-“People are usually most worried about putting a hole in their pizza dough,” Mark tells me.
+“People are usually most worried about putting a hole in their pizza dough,” Mark tells us.
 Not to worry.
 If a hole happens, just stretch the dough over it and press down to fix it.

-We’d tell you what’s in this 60-Second Secret Sauce, but then I’d have to kill you.
-Just kidding – the sauce recipe is also in the DIY Pizza Pie app and in the recipe and instruction booklet every student takes home.
+We’d tell you what’s in this 60-Second Secret Sauce, but then we’d have to kill you.
+Just kidding – the sauce recipe is also in the Pizza School NYC recipe and instruction booklet every student takes home after class.

-We start out with a margherita with fresh Alleva Dairy mozzarella, 60-Second Secret Sauce, fresh basil, and a drizzle of some extra virgin olive oil.
-I use the wooden pizza peel to put my pizza on the stone and in just about 7 minutes, my pizza is ready.
+We start out with a classic margherita pizza with fresh Alleva Dairy mozzarella, 60-Second Secret Sauce, fresh basil and a drizzle of some extra virgin olive oil.
+I use the wooden pizza peel to put our pizza on the stone and in just about 7 minutes, our first pizza is ready.

-“I chose a regular oven because it gives people confidence that they can really take these recipes and make a perfect, piping-hot pizza at home,” Mark explains to me.
+“I chose a regular oven because it gives people confidence that they can really take these recipes and make a perfect, piping-hot pizza at home,” Mark explains to us.